CarsonMcKinstry/pwa-notes/README.md

 # PWA Notes

-A simple example application, demonstrating how to turn a web application into a PWA
+A simple example application, demonstrating the basics of how to turn a web application into a PWA.

 ## What is a PWA?